trychlos/pwix-forums/README.md

 `pwix:forums` relies on `pwix:roles` to manager roles.

-The roles hierarchy is predefined in the `pwiForums.roles` object:
+The roles hierarchy is predefined in the `Forums.roles` object:

 ```
     FRS_ADMIN                           do anything anywhere